ilmoralito/100-days-of-code/README.md

 #day 9 05-05-2020

 Today I have only managed to review some concepts, which include pages, link and data fetching.
 I need to organize in order to understand what comes next

+#day10 06-05-2020

+It is time to put into practice what I have learned.
+So I am creating my own site